 Of course, that means that I didn’t put as much into my savings as I had hoped, BUT it did open my eyes and give me the butt-kicking I needed to get back on track and focused!

 I find that when I’m really focusing and gazelle-intense on my financial goals, I come in below budget in many categories.
 I make a lot of month end-plan adjustments so that my spending matches my plan exactly.
-This way, I know how much money I have left over to move onto my debts or into my savings account (or that you can put onto your debts if that’s your focus)!
+This way, I know how much money I have leftover to tuck into my savings account (or that you can put onto your debts if that’s your focus)!

 The point is, in order to stay on track and know where you need to adjust your plan for the next month, it’s necessary to LOOK at your budget and your spending and get everything aligned and balanced.

 Now for the July reminders – some things you may want to add to your budget this month!